Manifaust/cf-videos/kubernetes-with-cfcr/02-deploy-bosh.md

 When a new version of a release is published, the user goes through the same deployment process, except now a rolling upgrade is possible.

 Deploying a director takes around 30 minutes.
-Upgrading can be faster depending on how much has changed.
-But it doesn't involve any downtime for the deployments, meaning the services are not disrupted.
+Ideally, the user rarely has to upgrade BOSH itself, but an upgrade can be faster than an initial deployment depending on how much has changed.
+The good thing is it doesn't involve any downtime for the deployments, meaning the services are not disrupted.

 # Deploy BOSH